Forz70043/shoppingList/README.md

 or using a tool like Activity Monitor on macOS or Task Manager on Windows.

-Restart the server using npm run dev.
+Restart the server using

+    npm run dev

 ## License